joemiller/joemiller.me-intro-to-sensu/intro-to-sensu.md

     sudo rpm --import http://www.rabbitmq.com/rabbitmq-signing-key-public.asc
     sudo rpm -Uvh http://www.rabbitmq.com/releases/rabbitmq-server/v2.7.1/rabbitmq-server-2.7.1-1.noarch.rpm

 We need to make some SSL certs for our rabbitmq server and the sensu clients.
-I put a simple script up on github (<TODO# url) to help with this.
+I put a simple script up on [github](https://github.com/joemiller/joemiller.me-intro-to-sensu) to help with this.
 It's fairly simple and you'll want to change a few things in the `openssl.cnf` to tweak to your organization if you use this in production.
 The script will generate a few files that we'll need throughout the guide, so keep them nearby.

     sudo yum install git
     git clone git://github.com/joemiller/joemiller.me-intro-to-sensu.git